 The New York Times has praised the “eloquent sensitivity” in pianist Hsiang John Tu’s performance.
 Born in Taipei, Taiwan, he debuted in New York at Alice Tully Hall in Lincoln Center as the winner of the Juilliard School Concerto Competition (Chopin Concerto No 1) , and he returned to the same venue in 2013 as a soloist in Brahms Concerto No. 1 with the World Civic Orchestra.
 A recipient of the Doctoral of Musical Arts degree in Piano Performance from Juilliard, Mr. Tu has been a Lecturer in Music (Piano) at University of New Hampshire and director of the university's Piano Extension Program since 2016.
+He is currently the President-elect of the New Hampshire Music Teachers' Association.

 Mr. Tu has given master classes at Cardiff University in Wales, University of Southern California, Penn State University, Loyola University New Orleans, Utah Valley University, and Colorado Mesa University, and he has adjudicated in the NHMTA Fall Competition, US International Music Competition (organized by Chinese Music Teachers' Associations of Northern California), and SummerArts Competition at University of Utah.
 He held adjunct positions at New York University, Utah Valley University, and Snow College before his current appointment at University of New Hampshire (UNH).

 At UNH, Mr. Tu teaches studio piano lessons, piano pedagogy, piano literature, piano ensemble, and chamber music.
 He also oversees the operation of the Piano Extension Program, which is a student-teach program that provides affordable and high-quality lessons to the surrounding community.
 The program has a per-semester enrollment around 50 students.
-At the state level, Mr. Tu began serving as the President-Elect for the NHMTA since Fall 2017.

 Mr. Tu has been the prize winner at the New Orleans International Piano Competition, the Iowa International Piano Competition, the Texas Kingsville International Piano Concerto Competition, and the American Pederewski Piano Competition.
 Mr. Tu has appeared as a soloist with the Sioux City Symphony Orchestra, Louisiana Philharmonic Orchestra, the Calgary Philharmonic Orchestra, Lake George Chamber Orchestra, Snow College Orchestra, Boston University Symphonic Orchestra, and the New England Conservatory Youth Philharmonic Orchestra.
 He has been presented in recitals by the Foundation for Chinese Performing Arts in Boston, the Taipei Economic and Cultural Office in New York, and the Banff Centre in Canada, where he has done a six-month residency.